SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 After completing these steps, you will have configured the stages of your pipeline in SAP Cloud Platform Continuous Integration and Delivery.

-1. In the GitHub repository of your project, create a folder named `.pipeline`, which contains a file named `config.yml`.
+1. Either directly nn the GitHub repository of your project or in your still open project in BAS, create a folder named `.pipeline`, which contains a file named `config.yml`.
 In the `config.yml` file, add the following initial configuration:

 ```PipelineConfiguration
 # Project configuration